meeting-ai/meeting-ai/README.md

 This is still a work in progress.

-Arnaud Crowther
-Mike Beemer
-Todd Baert
-Tom Carrio
+Arnaud Crowther, Mike Beemer, Todd Baert, Tom Carrio